fx-giant/giant-documentations/visual/embedded-view.md

 ![Embedded View](./images/embedded-view/embedded-view.PNG)

-Embedded View allows you to include an entire view inside another.
-Using this component allows you to select a view to display, and to pass parameters into the view.
-Because of this, views can easily act as templates for information.
+Embedded View allows you to include an entire webpage for users to view it within GIANT dashboard.
+Using this component allows you to complement your dashboard by adding external content, in which the content is in the form of a website.

 ## Data Binding